In this Issue

 - How to write a poem in free verse

 Add an original poem to your tribute, wedding, birthday, farewell, or any other type of speech and make it extra-special.
 This page steps you through the process.
 You'll find examples, audio and ongoing helpful links for more.

 This page began life to help people get a handle on public speaking fear, something I'd suffered from myself.
 However many of the strategies listed are useful to meet any situation life throws at us.
 I think the first one, learning to breathe well, is critical to maintaining a sense of balance.
 Start with that and add more.

-- Diction exercises &
+exercises & articulation drills

 If you're making speeches you absolutely need to speak clearly!
 Here's a bunch of drills based on tongue twisters to have fun with, including one of the trickiest, twistiest tanglers of them all: "I am the very model of a modern Major General".
 (There's audio too!)

 - How to end a speech memorably

 How many times have you finished speaking, and realized that you have not ended your speech well?
 Perhaps you ran out of time, and just stopped talking.
 Maybe you ended with an apology - "Yeah, thanks for listening.
 I'm sorry it was so boring."
 There are better ways.
 This page offers three effective alternatives with examples.

 For sad, and obvious reasons, this has been one the most visited pages on my site recently.
 It's a